jenyss/langgraph-codeact-excel-worker/README.md

 This repository showcases examples of how to preview, query, and visualize data from Excel files — all powered by LangChain’s new CodeAct agent type!

-**Check the Agent execution output in the Notebook to enjoy how it works!**

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!

 ## What is CodeAct